sycomix/airi/docs/content/en/docs/overview/index.md

 awareness specialized [SillyTavern](https://github.com/SillyTavern/SillyTavern)
 alternative.

-Have you dreamed about having a cyber living being (cyber waifu / husbando), or digital companion that could play with and talk to you?
+Have you dreamed about having a cyber living being (cyber waifu), or digital companion that could play with and talk to you?

 With the power of modern large language models, platforms like